commutatus/awesome/domains/engineering/efficient/dns-management.md

 - Always prefer a CNAME record to forwards one domain or subdomain to another domain.
 - Never point a record to an IP address.
 - If it is absolutely necessary to use an IP address then switch to an Elastic IP address.
-- To redirect a root domain to any subdomain use services like Amazon S3 rather than handled in your application code level or in the Nginx or Apache servers.
+- To redirect a root domain to any subdomain use services like Amazon S3 and/or CloudFront rather than handled in your application code level or in the Nginx or Apache servers.

-In this document, we will walkthrough the step-by-step instruction on how to associating an Elastic IP address with a running instance and how site redirection using Amazon S3 and Route 53 works.
+In this document, we will walkthrough the step-by-step instruction on how to associating an Elastic IP address with a running instance and how site redirection using Amazon S3, CloudFront, and Route 53 works.

 ## Elastic IP address